KTheXIII/monkecard/README.md

 # monkecard

-`monkecard` is a card memo, quiz game and an article renderer.
+`monkecard` is a card memo and a quiz game.
 Build in mind that the data source can be supplied from other external servers.

 Build with Snowpack, ReactJS, tailwindcss and TypeScript.